bartificer/programming-by-stealth/docs/pbs18.md

 ### Array Functions

 As we already know, in JavaScript, arrays are implemented as objects with the `Array` prototype.
 This prototype brings along the useful `.length` property, as well as the `.forEach()` function, both of which we have already seen.
-The `Array` prototype brings along more functions than that though, and we’ll look at some of those now.
-Bear in mind that unlike with strings, some of these functions do alter the array itself, rather than returning an altered clone.
+The `Array` prototype brings along more functions than that though.
+We’ll look at some of those now.
+Bear in mind that, unlike with strings, some of these functions do alter the array itself, rather than returning an altered clone.

 We’ll start with four related functions for adding and removing items from the ends of arrays.
 You can add one or more values to the end of an array with `.push()`, and to the front of an array with `.unshift()`.
 You can remove and return the last element of an array with `.pop()`, and the first element with `.shift()`.
 These four operators allow you to use arrays as stacks or queues.